ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann004" width="100" %}
     </div>
     <div class="col-sm-4">
-      Similarly, this photograph of a paper mill in Ocean Falls would have provided settlers with evidence of the way acquired lands in the Province were cultivated for industries such as papermaking, which would help vault B.C. into the modern world.
+      <br>Similarly, this photograph of a paper mill in Ocean Falls would have provided settlers with evidence of the way acquired lands in the Province were cultivated for industries such as papermaking, which would help vault B.C. into the modern world.
 At the time, environmental concerns were not being widely considered among the settler community, and an image such as this would have been an object more of pride than of concern.
     </div>
   </div>
 </div>